-By the end of the 2019-2020 school year, Desert Elementary School students will increase achievement from 45% to 51% as measured by their performance on WY-TOPP reading, math and science.
+By the end of the 2020-2021 school year, Desert Elementary School students will increase achievement from 45% to 51% as measured by their performance on WY-TOPP reading, math and science from 2018-2019, in addition to our common assessments in Math and ELA, Acadience, ILP's, report cards and other sources taken during the 2019-2020 school year.

-By the end of the 2019-2020 school year, Desert Middle School students will increase achievement from 66% to 68% as measured by their performance on WY-TOPP reading, math and science.
+By the end of the 2020-2021 school year, Desert Middle School students will increase achievement from 66% to 68% as measured by their performance on WY-TOPP reading, math and science WY-TOPP reading, math and science from 2018-2019, in addition to our common assessments in Math and ELA, Acadience, ILP's, report cards and other sources taken during the 2019-2020 school year.